Rolling circle replication: Aptamer based immuno-RCA

 In addition to antibody mediated immuno-RCA, the ssDNA RCA primer can be conjugated to the 3' end of a DNA aptamer as well.
 The primer tail can be amplified through rolling circle amplification.
 The product can be visualized through the labeling of fluorescent reporter.
 The process is illustrated in the figure on the right.

+Genotyping DNA

+Padlock probes (or molecular inversion probes) can be used to genotype DNA directly.
+This can be done by designing linear strands of DNA which contain hybridization arms complementary to the DNA of interest, and which can be differentiated by unique sequences for fluorescent probes present on the backbone of the probe.
+When one of the padlock probes binds to its target in question, it is circularized and thus able to be amplified.
+Upon amplification, the unique sequence on its backbone can be probed and detected through multiple methods, such as microscopy.

+Detecting rare mutations

+Rare molecular events - such as mutations in cancer biopsies - can be detected through rolling circle amplification.
+This can be done by pre-amplifying the gene of interest through PCR (which increases the sensitivity of the assay) and then circularizing the amplified genes onto a template strands of DNA.
+The circularized genes are then amplified and so are the mutations they contain.
+The products they produce are then probed for by a second set of probes which vary by a single nucleotide in their hybridization arms (T, G, C, A) and circularized.
+These secondary probes are then amplified, which amplifies the detectability of the mutation present on the initial genomic DNA.

 Other applications of RCA

 Various derivatives of RCA were widely used in the field of biosensing.
 For example, RCA has been successfully used for detecting the existence of viral and bacterial DNA from clinical samples, which is very beneficial for rapid diagnostics of infectious diseases.
 It has also been used as an on-chip signal amplification method for nucleic acid (for both DNA and RNA) microarray assay.

 In addition to the amplification function in biosensing applications, RCA technique can be applied to the construction of DNA nanostructures and DNA hydrogels as well.
-The products of RCA can also be use as templates for periodic assembly of nanospecies or proteins, synthesis of metallic nanowires and formation of nano-islands.
+The products of RCA can also be used as templates for periodic assembly of nanospecies or proteins, synthesis of metallic nanowires and formation of nano-islands.